secretstartups/handbook/job-families/marketing/brand-growth/index.html.md

 * Creates projections of media buy spend in line with brand growth goals.
 * Works collaboratively with key stakeholders to create brand messaging.
 * Works cross-functionally across sales and marketing to make sure brand campaigns create as much impact as possible.
-* Educate and communicate our brand personality internally and align company around the message
+* Educate and communicate our brand personality internally and align company around the message.
 * Startegically works with partners, customers and other third-parties to figure out ways to uplevel the GitLab brand.
 * Develops global brand campaign strategy to impact markets of interest to GitLab.
 * Oversees and guides the team on KPIs for brand campaigns and impact on overall brand.